James Longstreet: Reconstruction era

-Longstreet publicly and privately called for Southern acceptance of Reconstruction and acquiescence to federal laws, including those abolishing slavery and granting citizenship to blacks.
+Longstreet called for Southern acceptance of Reconstruction and acquiescence to federal laws, including those abolishing slavery and granting citizenship to blacks.
 He encouraged Southern whites to join the heavily Northern Republican Party, arguing that if they did not, the Southern wing of the party would be exclusively dominated by blacks, whereas white men joining the party would allow the black vote to be controlled.
 In June 1868, the Radical Republican-controlled United States Congress enacted a law that granted pardons and restored political rights to numerous former Confederate officers, including Longstreet.
-Free to enter politics, Longstreet joined the Republicans, or, as Southerners sometimes called them, "Black Republicans".
-He endorsed Grant for president in the election of 1868, attended his inauguration in Washington, D.C., and six days later was appointed by Grant as surveyor of customs in New Orleans.
+Longstreet joined the Republicans, or, as Southerners sometimes called them, "Black Republicans".
+He endorsed Grant for president in the 1868 election, attended his inauguration in Washington, D.C., and six days later was appointed by Grant as surveyor of customs in New Orleans.
 The post carried an annual salary of $6,000, and Longstreet was confirmed by the Senate by a vote of 25–10.
-For these acts, he lost favor with many white Southerners, who regarded him as a traitor for supporting and accepting work from the people who they viewed as oppressive occupiers.
+For these acts, he lost favor with many white Southerners, who regarded him as a traitor for supporting the people they viewed as oppressive occupiers.
 His old friend D.H.
 Hill wrote to a newspaper: "Our scalawag is the local leper of the community."
 In contrast to Northerners who moved South and were sometimes referred to as "Carpetbaggers", Hill wrote, Longstreet "is a native, which is so much the worse".
 Longstreet did not retreat in face of the criticism.
 He actively supported Henry C. Warmoth, the Republican Governor of Louisiana and a former Union officer.
 In May 1870, Warmoth named him adjutant general of the Louisiana State Militia.
 About one month later, he was named president of the newly organized New Orleans and Northeastern Railroad.
-On January 8, 1872, Longstreet was commissioned a major general in the state militia and assigned to the command of all militia and police forces inside the city of New Orleans.
+On January 8, 1872, Longstreet was commissioned a major general in the state militia and assigned to the command of all militia and police forces in New Orleans.
 Shortly after, he resigned his posts as a collector of customs and as railroad president, followed in April by his position as adjutant general in the militia.